Is radiofrequency / RF microneedling treatment painful?

 Others hear of the pain, swelling, irritation, inflammation and hyperpigmentation that can be caused by fractional radiofrequency, a type of destructive RF used for superficial facial skin tightening and facial skin resurfacing (also used with topical anaesthesia).

 Those treatments are advertised as “you only need one” (very expensive) session.
-But real life experience has shown with these “one-off” treatments that you never need just one.
+But real life experience has shown that with these “one-off” treatments you never need just one.
 You need 6 or more for good results - which is what is required for normal, safe, painless RF.
 However, in contrast to safe RF which can be safely repeated for dozens of sessions, having repeated “destructive” treatments increases the risk of damage exponentially.

 Pain with extreme intensity HIFU (High-intensity focused ultrasound)